pscally1005/pscally1005.github.io/_posts/recipes/fish/2024-11-04-superfood.markdown

   <b>Roasted Veggies</b><br>
   Wash your beet, wrap in aluminum foil, and air fry at 400F for about 45 minutes, or until soft (timing depends on the size of your beets).
 Unwrap the beet, discard the ends, and cut into a medium dice (keep the skin on!!)<br><br>

-  Meanwhile, cut your pepper into large pieces, season with oil, salt, and pepper, and air fry for 10 minutes (have the beet and pepper finish at the same time).
+  Meanwhile, cut your pepper into large pieces, season with oil, salt, and black pepper, and air fry for 10 minutes (have the beet and pepper finish at the same time).
 Cut into a medium dice
 - <img src='/assets/Food/Fish/Superfood/superfood-beets.jpg' alt='' class='instruction-image'>
 - <img src='/assets/Food/Fish/Superfood/superfood-peppers.jpg' alt='' class='instruction-image'>